Well, actually, I’m back from Chicago now, but here are some highlights from the trip!

 I signed a lot of books, something I’ve never done before.
 Fortunately, Marci Shimoff, my partner on “Inkspirations for Women,” is a pro.
 I studied her badass ways, and by the end, I too was able to sign and chat at the same time.
 We signed books until we ran out, which I think means it was a success.

 On our last day, we did the Chicago Architecture Foundation River Cruise, and it was amazing.
-I didn’t get any pictures because I was so enthralled with the history and art of the buildings, but if you’re ever in Chicago, I can’t recommend the boat tour enough.x
+I didn’t get any pictures because I was so enthralled with the history and art of the buildings, but if you’re ever in Chicago, I can’t recommend the boat tour enough.
+Then just before we had to catch a taxi back to the airport, we stopped by the Hancock building (which we’d seen on the tour) and had a drink in the Signature Room on the 95th floor.x

 Dear Chicago, you are beautiful!
 Here’s one last picture of me and Chad, high in the sky and under your spell.